 A person that’s charged with DUI will need to call their lawyer as soon as possible.
 While blood alcohol tests are very accurate, they can still be challenged.

-A few things can go wrong whenever blood is being drawn and tested for alcohol and illicit substances.
+A few things can go wrong whenever blood is drawn and tested for alcohol and illicit substances.
 Some of the most common issues that enable lawyers to challenge the test results include the following:

 - Contamination of the sample with rubbing alcohol